 On our Discovery Journeys the standard of accommodation varies.
 We aim to keep the price competitive while ensuring the basic comforts.
 Hotels / guesthouses are comfortable and attractive in most places but elsewhere are purely functional.
-All properties are well maintained and almost all will have a private bathroom with hot water.
+All properties are well maintained and all will have a private bathroom with hot water.
 (If you prefer greater comfort please see the Classic Journeys or Private Journeys on their respective pages on our website).

 Examples of hotels include:

 • Copacabana: Hotel Rosario del Lago